glazzarelli/GreenCap/DOCS.md

 ```bash
 npm run deploy
 ```
-this command will generate a new gh-pages branch on your current git folder in order to see the project deployed you have to enable github pages from the github repo>options>Pages>Deploy from a branch and select the gh-pages branch (this operation has to be done only once).
+this command will generate a new gh-pages branch on your current git folder;
+in order to see the project deployed you have to enable github pages from the github repo >options>Pages>Deploy from a branch and select the gh-pages branch (this operation has to be done only once).

 the project then will be visible at: